 The pressures of increasing pro-Communist Pathet Lao strength are building up on Laotian Prime Minister Prince Souvanna Phouma.

-The pressures of increasing pro-Communist Pathet Lao strength are building up on Laotian Prime Minister Prince Souvanna Phouma.
+Background: The pressures of increasing pro-Communist Pathet Lao strength are building up on Laotian Prime Minister Prince Souvanna Phouma.
 On Saturday (12 July) he appealed to his countrymen to remain calm.
 He promised ? the government would not take action against any of the thousands of laotians who have fled their country in the cake of rising Pathet ? influence and want to return.

 Thailand officials estimate that more than 20,000 Laotian refugees have fled to seek sanctuary in Thailand.